Can Cats Have Down Syndrome?

 What is Down Syndrome?Check Price on Amazon

 This is a birth defect that effects humans, which can affect people physically and intellectually.
 The congenital disorder is caused by a defect with chromosomes.
 Chromosomes pass on genetic information to the next generation; this includes plants, animals, and insects.
 The chromosomes are arranged in pairs, with each species carrying a specific number of chromosomes.
 Humans have 23 pairs of chromosomes; however, those with Down syndrome have three copies of chromosome 21.
 Sometimes when genetic material is passed on to the next generation, something goes wrong and causes a chance in one or more chromosomes.
 This leads to genetic disorders, such as Down syndrome.
 People with this genetic condition tend to have specific physical characteristics and usually have learning disabilities.
+So could the extra chromosome and other chromosomal abnormalities lead to a feline down syndrome?

 Down Syndrome in Cats